Abigale001/abigale001.github.io/_pages/about.md

 News
 ======
+- I am invited as a PC Member of IJCAI 2026, and ECCV 2026.
+- I am happy to be awarded the **Overseas Talent Recruitment Program**.
 - I am happy to be invited as the Session Chair of the Experience Sharing on "AI+" Talent Cultivation Session in the 2025 International Academic Special Event on Intelligent Systems and Big Data Science hosted by Jiangsu Province Department of Education.
 - I am happy to join the Jiangsu Computer Society Big Data Technical Committee.
 - I have 2 fundings granted, **NSFC Youth Program** and **the Jiangsu Province Foundation for Young Scientists**.
 The total funding is ￥500,000.